MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 You can personalize your workspace to suit your work and preferences.
 Change pages so that they display only the information you need, where you need it.
 Personalization affects only your workspace.
 It doesn't change how others work.
 You can personalize all types of pages, including the [role center](ui-change-basic-settings.md#role-center) page.

-This article describes adjustments you can make that are reflected on any device or browser you use.
-There are also adjustments that you'll only experience on the same device and browser you used when making the changes, like pining the action bar or displaying lists as tiles.
+The adjustments outlined in this article are applied universally across all your devices and browsers.
+There are other modifications, not detailed here, that only affect the specific device and browser on which they are made.
 Learn more about the differences in [Where is personalization stored?](ui-personalization-stored.md).

 ## Video and training